-Especially in the 2010s, with environmental sustainability rising to the forefront of public thought, these live walls became popular with businesses and homeowners alike.
+Note: Especially in the 2010s, with environmental sustainability rising to the forefront of public thought, these green garden walls became popular with businesses and homeowners alike.

 Benefits of Green Walls

 People don’t just like living walls because they look pretty.
 They can also make a building more energy-efficient and have positive impacts on people’s health and well-being.

-- Exterior green walls add an extra layer of insulation to a home or building.
+- Exterior: An outdoor green wall adds an extra layer of insulation to a home or building.
 That means it takes less energy to keep the inside cool in the summer and warm in the winter.
 In urban environments, outdoor living walls also improve the general air quality and reduce heat island effects.

-- Interior living walls supply the inside of a home or building with fresh, oxygen-rich air.
+- Interior: An indoor living wall supplies the inside of a home or building with fresh, oxygen-rich air.
 They also filter out indoor air pollutants like VOCs.

 VOCs (volatile organic compounds) are organic chemicals found in human-made products such as paints, cleaning supplies, pesticides, and building materials.
 They can have negative short-term or long-term effects on health.
 VOC levels are up to 10 times higher for indoor air than outdoor.